uva-cs/dsa2/docs/syllabus.md

 ## Additional Notes

 **Syllabus Note**: This syllabus is to be considered a reference document that may be adjusted throughout the course of the semester to address necessary changes.
-This syllabus can be changed at any time without notification; it is up to the student to monitor the website for news of any changes.
+This syllabus can be changed at any time, and the class will be notified if that is the case.
+Small changes, such as office hour times or grammatical corrections, will not have a notification issued.
 Final authority on any decision in this course rests with the professor, not with this document.

-**Research**: Your class work and related data might be used for research purposes.
+**Research**: Your class work and related data might be used for research purposes in an anonymized form.
 For example, we may use anonymized scores from student assignments to compare to other student performance data.
 Any student who wishes to opt out can contact the instructor or TA to do so *after* final grades have been issued.
 This has no impact on your grade in any manner.